How to Successfully Use Messaging for Customer Service

 Messaging for Customer Service

-Thought about using messaging for customer support?
+Thought about using SMS for customer service?
 You’re not alone.
-How to use messaging for customer service is one of the biggest queries we get, and for good reason.
-People spend 1/3 of their waking time on mobile apps, that’s an average of nearly 5 hours a day.
+“How to use messaging for customer service” is one of the biggest queries we get, and for good reason.
+People spend 1/3 of their waking time on mobile apps; that’s an average of nearly five hours a day.

 Your customers are on their phones, so why not meet them where they are?
 Most people are already communicating with their family and friends through text messaging, so using texting to communicate with businesses is a natural continuation of their daily habits and preferences.
+And let’s not forget to mention the high open rates of SMS.

 In a competitive business world where the difference often comes down to good customer service, being responsive, friendly, and helpful can give you an edge.
-And providing customer service over SMS ticks all those boxes.
+And providing customer service via SMS ticks all those boxes.

 Advantages of Customer SMS

-Two-Way Communication
+Direct Communication

 Scalable